 We believe unlawful discrimination is never okay.

-Discrimination occurs when an individual or a group of people are treated less favorably than others based on a protected characteristic such as age, disability, gender reassignment, marriage and civil partnership (in employment), pregnancy and maternity, race, religion or belief (including lack of belief), sex or gender, sexual orientation.
+Discrimination occurs when an individual or a group of people are treated less favorably than others based on a protected characteristic such as age, disability, gender identity or reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief (including lack of belief), sex or gender, and sexual orientation.

 - What is discrimination?
 It might be useful to think about what constitutes unlawful discrimination.